Cosumnes River College

 Cosumnes River College is a public community college in Sacramento, California.
-It opened in 1970, taking its name from the Cosumnes River which flows just a few miles to the south.
-As of Spring 2017, enrollment was at 13,091 students at its main and satellite campus in Elk Grove, California.
-Folsom Lake College, a former satellite campus, attained independence in 2004.
+It opened in 1970, taking its name from the Cosumnes River, which flows a few miles to the south.
+As of Fall 2018, enrollment was at 14,439 students at its main and satellite campus in Elk Grove, California.
+The college is part of the Los Rios Community College District and part of 4 colleges under the district after Folsom Lake College, a former satellite campus, attained independence in 2004.

 History

 The concept for Cosumnes River College was included in a Master Facility Need Study that was approved by the Board of Trustees of the Los Rios Community College District in February 1967.
 A campus site of 180 acre was obtained and construction proceeded on a library building, a science building, an automotive and technology complex, a women's physical education building, and a swimming pool.
-In the fall of 1970 the college opened with an initial enrollment of about 2,100.
+In Fall 1970, the college opened with an initial enrollment of about 2,150.

-The architect who designed the original buildings of the college is Nacht & Lewis Architects of Sacramento.
+The company who designed the original buildings of the college is Nacht & Lewis Architects of Sacramento.
 They also designed the Learning Resource Center in 2005.

 In September 1975, the Business/Social Science building was dedicated, which included computer laboratories.
 In the spring of 1989, the California state finals for the National Geography Bee were first held within the recital hall.
 They have been held there in April ever since.
 In fall of 1990, the cafeteria building was opened, with facilities for both staff and student dining, and also for the instructional food service program.
 The next phase of construction was in the summer of 1991, which added the College Center building with space for the Admissions/Records, Financial Aid, Business Services, Administration and the book store.
 In fall of 1995 a visual and performing arts complex was opened, completing the roster of facilities in the college's original plan.

-A permanent Child Development Center was completed in March 2002, and in December 2003 staff moved into a new Southeast Office Complex.
+A permanent Child Development Center was completed in March 2002, and in December 2003, staff moved into a new Southeast Office Complex.